blahberi/rubiks_cube/README.md

 - then you use user algorithms to insert pieces into the second layer
 - after that you use more algorithms to solve a cross on the top side and then you solve it entirely
 - finally, you use even more algorithms to solve the top layer corners and then edges.

+---
+### currently in work
+#### the priority is in the same order
+- show cube with openGL
+- make algorithm more efficient
+- add another algorithm that solves the cube with a shorter solution